COVID-19 FAQs: If you or someone in your family is sick with COVID-19

 Self-isolate at home for at least three days (72 hours) after recovery, which is defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g. cough, shortness of breath) and, at least seven days have passed since symptoms first appeared.

-If you have symptoms and have been confirmed positive
+If you do not have symptoms and have been confirmed positive

 You may discontinue home isolation when at least seven days have passed since the date of your first positive COVID-19 diagnostic test and you have no subsequent illness.